SheronSuditha/SheronSuditha/README.md

 # 🌟 Hi, I'm Sheron! 🌟

 ### 🚀 About Me
-Currently enrolled in Software Engineering at Deakin University in Australia, I'm deeply engaged in blending academic knowledge with hands-on software development experiences.
+Graduated with Software Engineering(Hons) from Deakin University.
+I am deeply engaged in blending academic knowledge with hands-on software development experiences.
 My contributions to Gamer.LK, Ingame Esports, and Deakin IoT Research Labs have allowed me to spearhead projects that bridge technology with real-world applications, particularly enhancing live streaming and content creation areas.
 My role as a researcher has further enabled me to delve into optimizing internet technologies, focusing on improving real-time communication and network efficency.
 This journey is fueled by a genuine passion for innovation and the desire to make impactful contributions to the field of software engineering.
 ### 🛠️ Past Projects

 - **Tracecat**: A cornerstone project where I explored AI's potential to revolutionize real-time answer generation.